mglover/wpnngw/README.md

  * dateutil (`pip install python-dateutil`)
  * Beautiful Soup (`pip install beautifulsoup4`)
+ * lxml (`pip install lxml`)

 wpnngw was developed and tested installed into pathspool/wpnngw directory.
-It probably, and certainly should, work no matter where you install it, but YMMV.
+It probably will, and certainly should, work no matter where you install it, but YMMV.

+Confirm that the INNCONF variable at the top of wpnngw/util.py points to your inn.conf file

 You will need the full path to the wpnngw/wpnngw directory in PYTHONPATH.

-You will likely want the full path to wpnngw/bin, and inn's pathbin in PATH

 ### TODO

-$wpnngw/groups directory should get created by automagically

-look up bin directory in inn.conf

 Convert quoted text<->html